julianfigueroaGL/gorilla-cast-docs/docs/lifecycle/application/application.md

 As in many other frameworks and even in general in programming languages, plugins are pre-built libraries that add extra functionality to our application.
 In Vue, there's no difference, plugins add extra funcionality to our Vue.js appliction in a global scope.

-As per the official documentation, we could split plugins basned on the following main purposes:
+As per the official documentation, we could split plugins based on the following main purposes:

 - To add global methods or properties.
 - To add global assets.